 To date, Google SEO is only in beta, with a limited number of participants.
 And at this stage, it doesn’t seem to work well with Google Paid Ads – an omission Google will clearly rectify on its open release.
 However, in most situations, the Google Search Generative Experience result appears at the top of the search listings, with suggested prompts searchers can use to expand its answer.
 Google organic results then follow the AI answer, with all the existing Google special features showing beneath it, looking very much as they do in other searches.

-How Does Google Search Generative Experience SEO Work in 2024?
+- So, How Will Google Search Generative Experience SEO Work?

 What Types of Results Does Google Search Generative Experience Deliver?